chuckcoughlin/redistrict-colorado/docs/user-guides.md

 `Compactness:`
   To score compactness, we use the *Polsby-Popper Test*, essentially an *Isoperimetric Quotient* normalized to a circle.
- This is obtained by dividing the area of each district by the square of its perimeter.
+ Specifically, this requires dividing the area of each district by the square of its perimeter.
 We then divide by 4𝛑, the quotient for a circle.
 This results in a value between 0.0 and 1.0.
 In order to obtain a grand total, we take the harmonic average of district scores.
-We want this to be *maximized*.
+We want this value to be *maximized*.

 `Population Equality`
-To measure population balance, the program calculates the standard deviation of the populations of the districts, normalized by the population and multiplied by 100 to give a result in percent.
-We want this score to be *minimized*.
+The population imbalance, is the standard deviation of the populations of the districts.
+We normalize by the population and multiplied by 100 to give a result in percent.
+Court cases have established 1% as the maximum allowable deviation.

 An alarm indicator is shown if any individual district has over a 1.0% deviation.